-- RUDDER @ 180 DEGREES It is helpful to have someone hold the rudder in the dead aft position to insure the Shaft Pin hole is at the 180 degree fore and aft direction - helps in locating the Shaft Pin Hole. - 2.
-SHAFT LOCKING PIN SHOULD FIT SNUGLY BUT FREELY The shaft is in the right position when the Shaft Locking Pin can move freely into its plastic sleeve on the front of the Drive Unit and passing through the hole in the plastic collar at the top of the Shaft Assembly.
+- 1. RUDDER @ 180 DEGREES It is helpful to have someone hold the Rudder in the dead aft position. - 2.
+SHAFT LOCKING PIN SHOULD FIT SNUGLY BUT FREELY The Shaft is in the right position when the Shaft Locking Pin can move freely into its plastic sleeve on the front of the Drive Unit and passing through the hole in the plastic collar at the top of the Shaft Assembly.

-Tip: Sometimes the Shaft Pin Hole fit is very, very tight.
+Tip: Sometimes the Shaft Pin hole fit is very, very tight.
 If it is too difficult to insert and remove, you can ream the plastic Shaft Pin Sleeve slightly.
 You want it to be a snug, but not impossible, fit.

 3. TIGHTEN DRIVE UNIT SHAFT BOLTS - Loosen the 'opener', if used, and tighten the Shaft Bolts to secure the Drive Unit on.
-Of course, if the 'opener' was used then that bolt with its washers will be re-installed in its bolt hole and tightened.
+The Drive Unit should sit 90 degrees to the centerline of the boat.
+Of course, if the Opener was used then that bolt with its washers will be re-installed in its bolt hole and tightened.

 As with the Brackets, tighten the two Shaft Bolts snuggly.
 If using a torque wrench, 20 LBF.FT (27.12 N m) is the recommended torque setting.
+Be careful to tighten evenly.

-Warning: Tighten bolts to your usual snug tightness with a socket wrench.
-Please be very conscious not to crank too hard as the result can be a cracked casting.
+Warning: Please be very conscious not to crank too hard as the result can be a cracked casting.